Jan 05, 2023

 We also simply don’t recommend putting off changing from Universal Analytics to Google Analytics 4 — if you manage to do it now, the transition won’t affect you negatively.
 Tracking user data and accessing analytics reports will go uninterrupted.

 However, perhaps one of the most important reasons you should switch now is that GA4 is built on a machine-learning platform.
-This means it will automatically identify and track user behaviour patterns and metrics, and you’ll get more accurate and actionable insights about your customers without manually implementing and configuring tracking code.
-Waiting just isn’t worth it if you can take advantage of all this data now and the results in your conversion.
+This means it will automatically identify and track user behaviour patterns and metrics, and you’ll get more accurate and actionable insights about your customers and user engagement.
+Waiting just isn’t worth it if you can take advantage of all this data now and see the results in your conversion.

 What is the difference between Universal Analytics (GA3) and Google Analytics 4

 So, what are the actual differences between Universal Analytics (GA3) and Google Analytics 4 (GA4)?
-There are several; however, the most important one is that UA relies on manual tracking code implementation and configuration, while GA4, on the other hand, is built on a machine-learning platform.
+There are several; however, the most important one is that UA relies on manual tracking code implementation and configuration, while GA4, on the other hand, is built on a machine-learning platform and therefore is more automated (although the code still has to be implemented).
 This difference will be visible right away as gaining more factual insights about your audience in GA4 won’t require as much manual work.
+While in Universal Analytics, you had to set up user recognition, GA4 can do it automatically thanks to AI (but you still can adjust it manually to make it work for you).

-We’ve already said that GA4 offers integration capabilities with other Google products (for example, and most importantly, Google Ads).
-Still, it is also important to mention that it provides more data privacy options and a more intuitive interface.
+We’ve already said that GA4 offers integration capabilities with other Google products (for example, and most importantly, Google Ads and Big Query).
+Nevertheless, it is also important to mention that it provides more data privacy options and a more intuitive interface.

 Is GA4 missing any features?